jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

 I will give a brief introduction which is rather mathematical, feel free to skip it and check the examples.
 You'll find the implementation on my [GitHub](http://github.com/jelle-westra/lagrangian).

-Although the mathematics might seem a bit intense, we can create such an extremely powerful framework.
-It results us just having to define kinetic and potential energy terms to perform highly accurate simulations of complicated dynamical systems.
+Although the mathematics may appear intense, this framework is remarkably powerful — by simply defining the kinetic and potential energy terms, we can simulate complex dynamical systems with high accuracy.

 <video
     height="512"